 - If you’re using a gas BBQ here are some additional safety tips to keep you safe while cooking.
 These tips can also be applied to other gas devices like a camping stove, light, or heater:

-- Before use, check that the BBQ is in good working order and that all hoses are sound and attached.
+- Before use, check that the BBQ is in good working order and any hoses are not showing signs of wear, stiffness or cracking.
 If you have any doubts about the safety of a gas BBQ do not use it and contact a Gas Safe registered engineer.

 - When changing your gas cylinder turn off the gas taps, and always change the cylinder in the open air.